 Tip: The shorter the note the more effective it will most likely be.

 LinkedIn can be a hugely valuable asset to your sales efforts, helping you warm up your sales call and market yourself to prospects in a unique manner.
 It allows you to cut down on your cold calls and spammy emails while adding to your options for first touch.
 As a marketing company with a sales background we've found this to be the most effective method of getting of meeting with hard to reach prospects.
-For more sales instruction check out our sales articles and for mastery of LinkedIn download our free handbook below.
+For more sales instruction check out The Cutting Edge and for mastery of LinkedIn download our free handbook below.